invoke-ai/InvokeAI/docs/contributing/MODEL_MANAGER.md

 This method is similar to `unregister()`, but also unconditionally deletes the corresponding model weights file(s), regardless of whether they are inside or outside the InvokeAI models hierarchy.

+#### path = installer.download_and_cache(remote_source, [access_token], [timeout])

+This utility routine will download the model file located at source, cache it, and return the path to the cached file.
+It does not attempt to determine the model type, probe its configuration values, or register it with the models database.

+You may provide an access token if the remote source requires authorization.
+The call will block indefinitely until the file is completely downloaded, cancelled or raises an error of some sort.
+If you provide a timeout (in seconds), the call will raise a `TimeoutError` exception if the download hasn't completed in the specified period.

+You may use this mechanism to request any type of file, not just a model.
+The file will be stored in a subdirectory of `INVOKEAI_ROOT/models/.cache`.
+If the requested file is found in the cache, its path will be returned without redownloading it.

+Be aware that the models cache is cleared of infrequently-used files and directories at regular intervals when the size of the cache exceeds the value specified in Invoke's `convert_cache` configuration variable.

 #### List[str]=installer.scan_directory(scan_dir: Path, install: bool)